What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

-If starting with little idea or a blank sheet of paper, good advice is to use travel brochures to get an idea of what countries look like (pictures), time scales and the easiest routes between interesting sights; useful information is also often included (weather, embassies, dangers, etc) STA travel and other student travel agencies produce free booklets that are great for flicking through.
+If starting with little idea or a blank sheet of paper, good advice is to use travel/tour brochures/websites to get an idea of what countries look like (pictures), time scales and the easiest routes between interesting sights; useful information is also often included (weather, embassies, dangers, etc.) STA travel and other student travel agencies produce free booklets that are great for flicking through.
 The problem is simply that there is just so much to see.

 That said you can still travel fast and see a lot if you want.
 One breed of traveller will get pretty bored sitting in the same place for days on end and want to keep moving and see more and more.
 Most common is to rush around sights and then all of a sudden, when finding the right place, take a good rest and enjoy what's there.

-*Lonely Planet's: Read this First and Rough Guide's: First Time series are excellent planning tools with clear overview maps, routes and highlights marked.
-Also recommended, if you can find it, is Trailblazer's: Asia Overland and South East Asia Overland.
+*Rough Guide's: First Time series is an excellent planning tool with clear overview maps, routes and highlights marked.
+Also recommended, if you can find them, since they are out of print are Trailblazer's: Asia Overland and South East Asia Overland.
+Recommended for those who like slick layouts and lots of pictures to inspire is Lonely Planet's: The World.
+This has it all covered (UK link).

-Rough Guide - First-time: Around the worldSee a list of all useful planning guidebooks here (if you are going to purchase any, doing so through this site is appreciated).
+Palm TreeSee a list of all useful planning guidebooks here (if you are going to purchase any, doing so through this site is appreciated).
 Guidebooks by themselves with all their practical information, are not so good in the original planning stage.
-The Let's Go series are among the best guidebooks in the planning stage.

-Also recommend by many is a computerised atlas on such as MS Atlas or even Google Earth - useful tools for checking out distances, pictures of interesting landscapes/places, political borders, topography and running word searches on place names unknown to you.
+Also recommend by many are on-line Atlas such as Google Earth - useful for checking out distances, pictures of interesting landscapes/places, political borders, topography and running word searches on place names unknown to you.

 ?
 How many countries are there?